masoodfaisal/ml-workshop/docs/setup.md

 - jenkins-ml-jenkins: login with your OpenShift credentials
 - jupyterhub:
 The first thing we need to do, before we login, is install a custom Jupyter image that contains required libraries for the three data-science focused workshops.
 Then we label it so it appears in the Jupyter Spawn Image dropdown.
+For more on that, see [Adding custom notebook images](https://opendatahub.io/docs/administration/installation-customization/add-custom-image.html)

 Run the following
 ```
 oc project ml-workshop
 cd $REPO_HOME/notebook-image